 - 1 tablespoon lemon zest

 - 2-3 tablespoons fresh lemon juice

 Preheat oven to 375 degrees.
 Line a baking sheet with parchment paper.

 In a large bowl, combine the butter and sugar and beat on medium speed using a stand or hand mixer until light and fluffy, about 3-4 minutes.
 Add the egg, 1 tablespoon of lemon zest, 1 teaspoon of lemon juice and the vanilla, and beat until creamy, another minute or two.

-Add the flour, baking soda and salt to the creamed mixture and mix on low speed until completely combined.
+Add the flour, baking powder and salt to the creamed mixture and mix on low speed until completely combined.

 Divide the dough into 12 even-sized portions.
 I just use a spoon to roughly divide the dough into 4 sections in the bowl, then try to scoop three equal-sized scoops from each section so that I end up with 12 cookies that are the same size.
 Roll each section of dough into a ball and set on the parchment-lined cookie sheet, spaced evenly apart.

 Using the bottom of a glass cup, first get it a little wet by running it under water, and then dip it in granulated sugar.
 Use the sugar-coated bottom of the glass to press down gently on each ball of dough, flattening it slightly until they are about 3 inches in diameter.
 You don't want the cookies super thin but they don't spread much when baking so pressing them down helps them bake evenly.

 Bake for 12-14 minutes or just until the cookies look set, then remove from the oven and cool on the cookie sheet for 2 minutes before transferring them to a wire rack to cool completely.